Registration Dates, Policies and Procedures

 All published dates and deadlines are strictly enforced.
 Students should plan ahead by completing the appropriate electronic enrollment forms to obtain all required approvals prior to the published deadlines.
 Petitions requesting late enrollment changes are required after deadlines and are approved only under rare circumstances (fees apply.)
 Only Arches reflects the official enrollment with the college.

 Registration times will be set and sent to all students by the end of week 9.
 Please consult the list of J-term courses appropriate for first-year students.
 Generally adding beyond the published caps in J-term courses are not approved, so students are encouraged to find an open section.
 Add requests may be made using the online add form.
-While all fall courses will have some remote learning component, a few courses will be taught completely online.
-If you have elected to be a remote learner, you do not have to change your schedule and do not need to choose online only courses.
-Faculty are prepared to teach all students in their courses this fall, regardless of the student location or modality.
-However, if you are interested, here is a list of online only courses.
-As you choose the terms please be aware of this coding to help you find the correct term:
+While some courses may have some remote learning component, all course will be taught in a face-to-face modality.
+As you choose the terms for registration in Arches, please be aware of this coding to help you find the correct term:

-J-term Arches registration reopens begin during week 6 of fall semester with new first-year and new transfer students, followed by week 7 for continuing students.
-Please consult the list of J-term courses appropriate for first-year students.
+J-term Arches registration opens at the same time as spring semester registration.
+New students should consult the list of J-term courses appropriate for first-year students.
 Generally adding beyond the published caps in J-term courses are not approved, so students are encouraged to find an open section.
-Add requests may be made using the online add form through 4:30 pm on Wednesday, September 9.
-While all fall courses will have some remote learning component, a few courses will be taught completely online.
-If you have elected to be a remote learner, you do not have to change your schedule and do not need to choose online only courses.
-Faculty are prepared to teach all students in their courses this fall, regardless of the student location or modality.
-However, if you are interested, here is a list of online only courses.
-As you choose the terms please be aware of this coding to help you find the correct term:
+Add requests for J-term may be made using the online add form.
+While some courses will have some remote learning component, a few courses might be travel courses or taught completely online.
+As you choose the terms to search for sections in Arches, please be aware of this coding to help you find the correct term:

 New first year and new transfer students should communicate with their first-year/transfer advisor to discuss schedule changes since your choices may impact what you plan to do spring semester.

-The Self-Service Registration module went live in the registration menu in Arches in April 2020.
+The Arches Registration module went live in the registration menu in Arches in April 2020.
 The Search, Register and Drop link is no longer active.
-The new Self-Service is the way you will register for courses from this point forward.
+The new Arches is the way you will register for courses from this point forward.
 It is very important to familiarize yourself with the new registration module in advance of registration.

 Your next chance to register.
 See the Academic Calendar for all dates and deadlines and check your report in Arches.

 Registration Waves (applies to assigned registration windows only, not Open Registration periods): Students are assigned a registration time based on their cohort.
 Each cohort of students is divided into ten smaller registration waves during each registration week.
 Transfer students are sorted into a cohort grouping that most closely approximates their classification based on their term of initial enrollment, credits transferred and total credits earned.
 All waves are assigned by legal last name and will roll into the registration system every 20 minutes on the first day of registration starting at 5 am and continue until 8 am.
 Registration groups will be flipped and rotated each semester to help create a balance.
-The registration waves matrix is updated each semester and the most current matrix appears below for your reference.
+The registration waves matrix is updated each semester and is available upon request.
 Students will not be sorted according to credits or allowed to 'cut in line' due to credits.
+Students who miss their registration window for any reason will need to register during the open registration times published on the Academic Calendar.

-Electronic Add form replaces add slip: The college no longer uses paper add permits.
-For courses you are not able to add through Arches, such as independent or directed study, courses requiring permission, courses where you have not met the prerequisites and courses that are full and do not have a wait list, you may submit an electronic add form AFTER your registration window has opened.
+Electronic Add form: For courses you are not able to add through Arches, such as independent or directed study, courses requiring permission, courses where you have not met the prerequisites and courses that are full and do not have a wait list, you may submit an electronic add form AFTER your registration window has opened.
 Please consult with your advisor and the instructor before completing the form.

-Getting Help: We have developed some Tips & Tricks to help you navigate registration successfully.
-If you experience technical or login issues you need to contact the email@example.com.
+Getting Help: We have developed an Arches Navigation and Hints page to help you navigate registration successfully.
+If you experience technical or login issues you need to contact the firstname.lastname@example.org.
 For other inquiries, please contact us by email for a response.
-Only your advisor can lift an advisor hold, so pleae contact yoru advisor with those questions.
+Only your advisor can lift an advisor hold, so please contact your advisor with those questions.

-To check your schedule: During assigned registration windows and after students complete their registration, they are encouraged to logout of Arches and check their schedule.
+To check your schedule: During assigned registration windows and after students complete their registration, they are encouraged to check their schedule in two ways: 1) View your current registration on your daily grid in Arches, or 2) logout of Arches and check their schedule.
 Go here to check your schedules.
-During Open Registration windows and other non-registration times, students may check their schedules through the My Class Schedule link in Arches.
+During Open Registration windows and other non-registration times, students may check their schedules through the My Reports and Links / My Schedule in Arches.

 Declaring your major: Major/minor declaration forms and advisor changes are processed according the deadlines on the Academic Calendar.
 The online form is available during these times.
 Forms can take up to 10 days to process (or longer if registration is open), so if you need to meet with an advisor and please plan to meet with your current advisor(s) if you submit your forms within that time frame.